AdobeDocs/campaign-classic.en/help/workflow/using/sending-a-birthday-email.md

 >
 >For the workflows to execute, the technical workflows relating to the Campaign package must be started.
 For more on this, refer to the [List of technical workflows](../../workflow/using/about-technical-workflows.md) section.
 >
 >If the approval steps are enabled for the campaign, the deliveries will only be sent once these steps have been confirmed.
-For more on this, refer to the [Choosing the processes to be approved](../../campaign/using/marketing-campaign-approval.md#choosing-the-processes-to-be-approved) section.
+For more on this, refer to the [Choose the processes to be approved](../../campaign/using/marketing-campaign-approval.md#choosing-the-processes-to-be-approved) section.

 ![](assets/birthday-workflow_usecase_1.png)